Onboarding

 Right to Work

-All employers must legally check a candidate right to work before they start any job.
-The only exception is with independent contractors, who are responsible for ensuring their own right to work status.
+All employers must legally check a candidate's right to work before they start any job.
+The only exception is with independent contractors (those working via their own Limited Company), who are responsible for ensuring their own right to work status.
+However, it can be good practice to check the Right to Work status of anyone being engaged to work on a production.

-From 01 October, 2022, the Government adjusted right to work checks that were introduced during the pandemic (the ability to check right to work documents by video call).
+During the pandemic, the Government adjusted right to work checks so that they could be performed remotely.
+The option to check original documents by video call ended on 1st October 2022.
 Employers are now required to check British/Irish nationals' right to work in either of the following ways:

 Face-to-face